In this Article

 - Cook well on both sides.

 - Serve warm French toast to your baby.

 This recipe comes with the nutritional benefits of peanuts; however, ensure that your baby has no peanut allergies.

 - Heat the pan and grease the same with the butter.

 - Take the pan off the flame; spread some peanut butter on the toast.

 - Cut it into smaller pieces and feed your baby.

 Alternatives to Bread for Babies

-Families for whom bread may be a staple piece of their diet may wonder what other options are available that they may safely add to their baby’s diet, apart from bread.
-Well, there are many other healthier options that you may try such as:
+Families for whom bread is a staple in their diet may wonder what other options they can add safely to their baby’s diet.
+Well, there are many other healthier options that you can try, such as:

 Bread is good for your baby, but everything in excess may have ill-effects on your baby’s health.
 Therefore, add moderate amounts of bread in your baby’s diet.
 However, it is recommended that you consult your baby’s doctor before making any new inclusions in your baby’s diet.